admiralorbiter/the_haystack/docs/HAYSTACK_EPICS.md

 ### Strategy A: Apprenticeship Direct Links (Deterministic)
 **Coverage:** ~50 KC apprenticeship sponsors currently in DB
 **Confidence:** High — these employers signed a federal DOL contract to train workers in a specific SOC code.
+**Status:** 🛑 Blocked.
+The `partner-finder-listings.csv` does **not** contain SOC/RAPIDS codes or any industry field.
+It only contains sponsor names and contact info.
+We need the raw DOL RAPIDS database or an alternative source to map these to occupations.

-- Re-examine `data/raw/apprenticeship/partner-finder-listings.csv` for SOC/RAPIDS occupation code fields
+- Re-examine `data/raw/apprenticeship/partner-finder-listings.csv` for SOC/RAPIDS occupation code fields (❌ Failed: data missing)
 - Update `loaders/load_apprenticeships.py` to parse occupation codes and create `ProgramOccupation` links for apprenticeship programs
 - **UI surface (Occupation Detail):** New "Apprenticeship Sponsors in KC" section — employer names as clickable org links.
 Badged `Registered Apprenticeship`.